saebragani/Automated-Ergonomic-Risk-Assessment/README.md

-# Activity-Recognition
+# End-to-End Framework for Ergonomic Risk Assessment for Electric Line Workers

-In this repository you can find the code for classification of the common activities of electrical line workers.
-We recruited 37 subjects to perform the 10 tasks listed below and collected the acceleration signals from a signle wrist-worn Empatica E4 accelerometer.
+In this repository you can find the codes for the end-to-end framework for ergonomic risk assessment for electric line workers using acceleration signals from a wrist-worn accelerometer.
+The framework steps include segmentation, activity classification, and activity repetition counting.
+A animation of the steps is presented below.

 ![Alt Text](./readme-mtls/workflow.gif)

+The activities in this data set include:

 1. Sitting on a chair while keeping hands still on the chair arms for 3 minutes
 2. Standing still for 3 minutes